IU-PR/Capstone_project/content/docs/2024/Bookrooms/week3.md

 - API Endpoints: By the end of 3 weeks, we developed the following API endpoints:
   * Room Availability Query: This endpoint allows users to retrieve available rooms within a specified time range.
   * Booking Creation: This endpoint handles booking requests, including validation of user input and booking constraints.
-???- Data Validation: We implemented data validation rules to ensure the integrity of bookings.
+- Data Validation: We implemented data validation rules to ensure the integrity of bookings.
 These rules include:
   * Validating date and time formats
   * Verifying room availability within the specified time range
-  * Ensuring the booking capacity does not exceed the room's maximum capacity ???- Security: We implemented basic security measures, including:
-  * Input sanitization to prevent injection attacks
-  * Authorization rules to control user access to sensitive data
-  * Data encryption for sensitive information stored in the database.

 ### **Frontend Development**:

 - User Interface Components: We developed the following user interface components:
   * Search Bar: Allows users to search for rooms by name, building, room type, and availability.
   * Booking Form: Enables users to create and manage booking requests.
-???- User Interaction: We implemented user interactions using:
-  * Event listeners to handle user input and actions
-  * AJAX requests for communication between the frontend and backend API ???- 3D Model: We developed the 3D campus model using Three.js:
+- 3D Model: We developed the 3D campus model using Three.js:
-  * Created a 3D model in ... and imported it using Three.js.
+  * Created a 3D model in 3ds max and imported it using Three.js.
   * Created interactive parts of the 3D model that change texture when a button is pressed.
   * Integrated the 3D model with the frontend interface.